cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 9.2.6 (2020-12-11) =
+* Fixed all the deprecated jQuery

+= 9.2.5 (2020-12-10) =
+* Added support for Facebook Enhanced Catalog feeds
+* Added the Adtribes.io APP ID to Facebook feeds
+* Renamed the Facebook channel name in drop-downs
+* Tested for compatibility with Wordpress 5.6
+* Tested for compatibility with WooCommerce 4.8

+= 9.2.4 (2020-12-06) =
+* Removed Google Shopping shipping regions for Canada and France as those are no longer supported by Google

+= 9.2.3 (2020-12-05) =
+* Skroutz variation products that are out of stock are no longer added as an attribute value to the parent product (such as size / colour)

+= 9.2.2 (2020-12-02) =
+* Solved a PHP warning notification that showed on the manage feeds page when a user did not create any WooCommerce custom attributes
+* Solved a Facebook pixel price localization issue for the AddToCart and Purchase event

+= 9.2.1 (2020-12-01) =
+* Fixed an issue where when no tax rates where defined the plugin showed a PHP warning when processing bundled products

+= 9.2.0 (2020-11-30) =
+* Option cron_projects set to autoload no as there is no need to have it autoloaded

 = 9.1.9 (2020-11-26) =
 * Added a performance feature.
 Users can now select to only refresh their product feeds when products have been changed or new products have been added to WooCommerce.